 The Arts are definitely well catered for in Porto, with the architecturally stunning Casa da Música providing a unique space for the production and performance of all types of music.

 Designed by Dutch architect Rem Koolhaas, it does look, apparently intentionally, like a large meteor from the outside.

 Inside there are many unique and innovative acoustic design features so that various rooms can be used simultaneously without any danger of noise pollution.

-By the end of our 48 hour tour of Porto, I was left realising there was a lot more to see and do.
-And, that what we had experienced for the most part warrented going back and taking more time.
+By the end of our 48-hour tour of Porto, I was left realising there was a lot more to see and do.
+And, that what we had experienced for the most part warranted going back and taking more time.